tasxatzial/leaf-search-trees/docs/lbst.md

 Leaf-oriented binary search trees are an alternative implementation of the 'dictionary' abstract data type.
 They are defined as:

 * Keys are stored in leaf nodes in non-decreasing order (left to right).
-* All internal nodes store keys (not neccessarily keys of the dictionary) such that the following are always true:
+* All internal nodes store keys such that the following are always true:

-  * The key of the left child of V is less than or equal to the key of V.
+  * The key of the left child of a node is less than or equal to the key of the node.

-  * The key of the right child of V is greater than the key of V.
+  * The key of the right child of a node is greater than the key of the node.

 Note that the definition implies that all internal nodes always have two child nodes.

-Also, each leaf has a pointer to the next leaf node.
+Also, each leaf node has a pointer to the next leaf node.

+Every leaf node corresponds to a (key, value) pair in the dictionary.
+To get the keys in increasing order, start from the leftmost leaf node and follow the next pointers until the last leaf node is reached.

 An example of a leaf-oriented binary search tree is depicted below.

 ![alt text](../img/lbst.jpg)